-(a) Your MD&A must disclose that additional information relating to your company, including your company's AIF if your company files an AIF, is on SEDAR at www.sedar.com.

-- (b) Your MD&A must also provide the information required in the following sections of National Instrument 51-102, if applicable: - (i) Section 5.3 Additional Disclosure for Venture Issuers without Significant Revenue; - (ii) Section 5.4 Disclosure of Outstanding Share Data; and - (iii) Section 5.7 Additional Disclosure for Reporting Issuers with Significant Equity Investees.

-Your company may also be required to provide additional disclosure in its MD&A as set out in Form 52-109F1 Certification of Annual Filings and Form 52-109F2 Certification of Interim Filings.
+- (a) Your MD&A must disclose that additional information relating to your company, including your company's AIF if your company files an AIF, is on SEDAR at www.sedar.com. - (b) Your MD&A must also provide the information required in the following sections of National Instrument 51-102, if applicable: - (i) Section 5.3 Additional Disclosure for Venture Issuers without Significant Revenue; - (ii) Section 5.4 Disclosure of Outstanding Share Data; and - (iii) Section 5.7 Additional Disclosure for Reporting Issuers with Significant Equity Investees. - Your MD&A must include the MD&A disclosure required by National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings and, as applicable, Form 52-109F1 Certification of Annual Filings Full Certificate, Form 52-109F1R Certification of Refiled Annual Filings, or Form 52-109F1 AIF Certification of Annual Filings in Connection with Voluntarily Filed AIF.